 The Organic Center is continually collecting information on research needs from multiple sectors of the organic community.
 We conduct industry roundtables, work with the Organic Trade Association's Farmers Advisory Council, meet with professors on our Science Advisory Board and hold one-on-one meetings with individual companies, farmers, professors, and consumers.
-We feel that the NOSB Materials Subcommittee's proposed 2020 Research Priorities are in line with the needs of the organic industry, and appreciate the release of this report as an important resource to guide The Center's own research priorities and project development.
-Based on feedback we've received during our own outreach efforts, we would also like to suggest that the areas of soil health, protection of organic farmers from chemical contaminants, and comparisons of pesticide, antibiotic, and synthetic growth hormone residues in organic and conventional products be considered for inclusion in the 2020 Research Priorities.
+We feel that the NOSB Materials Subcommittee's proposed Fall 2020 Research Priorities are in line with the needs of the organic industry, and appreciate the release of this report as an important resource to guide The Center's own research priorities and project development.
+Based on feedback we've received during our own outreach efforts, we would also like to suggest that the areas of livestock integration into crop rotations, nutritional value of organic milk and meat, protection of organic farmers from chemical contaminants, comparisons of pesticide, antibiotic, and synthetic growth hormone residues in organic and conventional products be considered for inclusion in the Fall 2020 Research Priorities.
 We also feel that the focus on alternatives to conventional celery powder for curing organic meat that was included in the 2019 Research Priorities be included in this year's priorities, because, while research is underway, the importance of this topic should not be forgotten.